 - Better forests and constituent biodiversity,

-- enhanced land productivity,
+- enhanced forest land productivity,

-- soil fertility and efficient nutrient cycling,
+- enhanced soil fertility and efficient nutrient cycling,

 - effective community protection,

 - improved drainage,

 - protected coasts with less siltation,

 - livelihood support for local people,

 - environmental amelioration,

-- · enhanced community participation in the Sanctuary management, and - reduced vulnerability to climate change,
+- enhanced community participation in the Sanctuary management, and

+- enhanced adaptability and reduced vulnerability to climate change,

 No significant adverse environmental impacts are foreseen as adequate measures have been taken in the design of the project.
 For example, no exotic species are included in the plantation design and use of chemical fertilizers, pesticides and herbicides has been excluded.
 Burning of vegetation has been prohibited before taking up any planting activities.
 Contour planting has been suggested wherever appropriate.
 As per the Wildlife (Amendment) Act, 1974 no commercial harvesting is allowed in the Sanctuary and so no felling related damage is envisaged.
-Conflicts among the local community, if any, will be managed by the CMCs.
+Conflicts among the local community, if any, will be managed by the CMCs by putting in place an appropriate conflict resolution mechanism.
 The visitation to the Sanctuary is currently very less and so no significant eco-tourist related activities will take place in near future.
 In future, however, the tourists management need to be strengthened by involving the CMCs.

-It can be, therefore, be concluded that the project implementation will induce beneficial environmental impacts and no significant adverse environmental impact is foreseen.
+It can, therefore, be concluded that the project implementation will induce beneficial environmental impacts, and no significant adverse environmental impact is foreseen.
 The limited impact of eco-tourists can be offset through appropriate mitigation measures to be implemented by the CMCs.
 Thus the environmental analysis concludes that the project is not only environmentally sound but also very beneficial.